Montyscripts/Vocal-Scrub/README.md

 All sound/image files should be placed in the project directory

-Created by Caleb W. Broussard | Version 1.5
+Created with stardust and code by Caleb W. Broussard VocalScrub | Version 1.0